 The thing about Homemade Pimento Cheese is that it’s so versatile.
 It’s excellent on healthy celery sticks, so you can feel a bit better about the fact that you’re snacking on a mixture of cheddar, cream cheese, and mayonnaise.

-On the other hand, if you’re eating low-carb or following the keto diet, this will become your new favorite dip or spread!
+On the other hand, if you’re eating low-carb, following the keto diet, or avoiding gluten, this will become your new favorite dip or spread!

 And as a grilled cheese sandwich?
 Oh, baby.
 Words fail.